make2explore/Tutorial-Installing-ESP-Matter-on-Ubuntu/README.md

 📕 **YouTube Video Links**

-- Please note.
-This tutorial is divided into two parts.
-In the first part, we will see how to install, set-up, and configure ESP-Matter-SDK, in Ubuntu OS.
+- This tutorial is divided into two parts.
+In the first part, we will see how to install, set-up, and configure ESP-Matter-SDK in Ubuntu OS.
 Then, in next part.
 The part 2.
 With the use of ESP-IDF via command-line approach, We will see demo of how to program 2 different ESP32 boards with Matter-Light application firmware.
 We will program these ESP32 boards as Matter-accessories or end-devices.

 ▶️  [Tutorial]  Setup Matter Development Environment in Linux - I  - 🔗  https://youtu.be/NFyD5MwxVGw

-▶️  [Tutorial]  Setup Matter Development Environment in Linux - II  - 🔗
+▶️  [Tutorial]  Setup Matter Development Environment in Linux - II  - 🔗  https://youtu.be/jXPyMQjTEIY

 -------------------------------------------------------------------------------------------------------
 📒 **Important Links**